 In accordance with Article 25 para.
-1 of the Articles of Incorporation, dated June 24, 2015, no member of the Group Executive Committee may hold more than two additional mandates in listed companies and four additional mandates in non-listed companies.
+1 of the Articles of Incorporation, dated March 8, 2016, no member of the Group Executive Committee may hold more than two additional mandates in listed companies and four additional mandates in non-listed companies.
 The following mandates are not subject to the limitations under para.
 1 of this Article:

 - a) mandates in companies which are controlled by the Company or which control the Company; - b) mandates held at the request of the Company or any company controlled by it.
-No member of the Group Executive Committee may hold more than ten such mandates; and - c) mandates in associations, charitable organizations, foundations, trusts and employee welfare foundations.
+No member of the Group Executive Committee may hold more than ten such mandates: and - c) mandates in associations, charitable organizations, foundations, trusts and employee welfare foundations.
 No member of the Group Executive Committee may hold more than ten such mandates.

 For definition of "mandate" please refer to section 3.3 above.
+For the website link regarding the Articles of Incorporation please see page 228 of this Corporate Governance Report.